 Like a kid pouring over the toy catalog in days gone by, I’ve chatted with family members, dreamed about books, and looked for ways to expand the reading challenge.
 Today, I am excited today to reveal this summer’s reading challenge!

-It will start June 1 and run through August 17, 2018.
+It will start on June 1 and run through August 17, 2018.
 To enter, read seven books from 22 categories.
-Along the way I’ll have encouraging posts.
+Along the way, I’ll have encouraging posts.
 If you would like to write a guest post, contact me.

 Years ago when my nieces were young and my sister wearied over the nightly whining over who didn’t like this or that, she had them each make a no-eat list.
 They could choose five items that they would not have to eat without parental requirement or pushback.
 Viola, meals were more pleasant.
 I’m hoping the penalty rule is the Summer Reading Challenge version of “no eat list.”
 Viola, book read.

 What’s in it for you?
 All who comment on August 17-19th with the names of the books they read will be entered to win one of ten $10 Amazon gift cards.